rithesh45/Samsung-RISCV/README.md

 ### [Task 2](task2/)
-**Description:** Performing SPIKE simulation and debugging the C codes sumton and seq with debuggging mode using Spike.
+**Description:** Performing SPIKE simulation and debugging the C codes sumton and seq with debuggging mode using Spike. seq C code displays sequence of multiples of 3 while sumton displays sum of 1 to 100.